Hermann-web/opencf-core/README.md

 - **cli_app_example.py**: Illustrates how to build a command-line interface (CLI) application using the `ConverterApp` class from the `opencf-core.converter_app` module.
 This CLI app allows users to specify input and output files, as well as input and output file types, for performing file conversions.

 These examples serve as practical demonstrations of how to leverage the capabilities of the `opencf-core` package in real-world scenarios.
 Users can refer to these examples for guidance on building their own file conversion utilities or integrating file conversion functionality into existing projects.

+You can have a more practical insight by reading the [support associated to the examples](./examples/readme.md)

 ## Todo